-News KrakenD CE v2.6 released with OpenTelemetry
+News KrakenD CE v2.8 released with improved Lua and OpenTelemetry

 Import and Export OpenAPI definitions